jambolo/advent-of-code-2025/README.md

 ## Day 11

 After banging my head against the wall for a few hours, I finally came upon the key optimization.

+## Day 12

+Turned out to be trivial.